LIVE

 By Friday afternoon, officials said that dam’s wall is holding, but they warned that the Broad River is overtopping its boundaries and support structures are compromised.

 “Evacuation sirens are sounding downstream of the Dam,” the Rutherford County Emergency Management agent wrote on Facebook.
-“Emergency personnel are working with the structural engineers and are ogling house to house to ensure all citizens have been evacuated.”
+“Emergency personnel are working with the structural engineers and are going house to house to ensure all citizens have been evacuated.”

 Signs next to Broad River in Lake Lure, N.C., in August 2023.
 (Google Street View/Screenshot via The Epoch Times)